 The front-month European benchmark contract was at a premium to West Texas Intermediate of $15.81.
 Last week, the gap narrowed 4.9 percent with the activation of a pipeline that may ease a glut in U.S. crude inventories.

-Enterprise Products Partners LP (EPD) and Enbridge Inc. (ENB) started shipping oil on May 19 through the 150,000 barrel-a-day Seaway pipeline from Cushing, Oklahoma, to Houston-area refineries, the companies said in a statement that day.
+Enterprise Products Partners LP (EPD:US) and Enbridge Inc. (ENB) started shipping oil on May 19 through the 150,000 barrel-a-day Seaway pipeline from Cushing, Oklahoma, to Houston-area refineries, the companies said in a statement that day.

 “Despite concerns over the softening economic data, oil demand continues to improve,” David Greely, head of energy research at Goldman Sachs in New York, said in the e-mailed report.
 “The supply of oil actually available to the market is increasingly constrained by the inability of Iran to market its oil owing to the effects of US and European sanctions.”